vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 And: Make sure you are using the right environment.
-The [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md) is completely separate from the production environ,ment, and the API keys are different.
+The [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md) is completely separate from the production environment, and both the MSN and the API keys are different.

 ## Why do I get `500 Internal Server Error` (or similar)?